JeanPTBR/Solidarity-Donation/README.md

 ![Docker Badge](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)
 ![Axios Badge](https://img.shields.io/badge/Axios-5A29E4?style=for-the-badge&logo=axios&logoColor=white)

 This project is based on a web system designed to register charitable entities, aiming to bring visibility and donations to them.
-It was developed during Sprint 2 and 3 of the Compass UOL Scholarship Program - AWS Machine Learning.

 The system adheres to the sprint objectives by utilizing technologies such as NodeJS, Docker for containerization, and AWS (Amazon Web Services) for application deployment.
 The selected API for system integration is ViaCEP.